 NFL Extra Points Card: Fumble or Touchdown?

 Teams play only eight regular season games at home compared to 81 baseball home games.
 This makes tickets incredibly hard to obtain and increasingly expensive.
-According to the Team Marketing Report, the average cost of an NFL ticket in 2012 is $78.38, assuming you can find one.
-But wait — Barclay’s Bank offers its NFL Extra Points credit card that can earn rewards in the form of tickets to any regular season games and even the Super Bowl.
+According to the Team Marketing Report, the average cost of an NFL ticket in 2015 is $85.83, assuming you can find one.
+But wait — Barclaycard offers its NFL Extra Points credit card that can earn rewards in the form of tickets to any regular season games and even the Super Bowl.